isaacnmm/pestpolicy-hugo2XX/content/posts/keeping-your-indoor-plants-pest-free/index.md

 Quarantine New Plants: ** Before introducing new plants to your indoor garden, quarantine them for a few weeks.
 This helps ensure they are not carrying pests that could spread to your other plants. **6.
 Maintain Optimal Conditions: ** Healthy plants are less susceptible to pests.
 Provide adequate light, water, and humidity according to the specific needs of your plants to promote their overall health and vigor. **7.

-Use Natural Remedies: ** Employ natural pest control methods such as neem oil, insecticidal soap, or a mixture of water and [rubbing alcohol](https://pestpolicy.com/does-rubbing-alcohol-kill-fleas/) to treat infestations.
+Use Natural Remedies: ** Employ natural pest control methods such as neem oil, insecticidal soap, or a mixture of water and [rubbing alcohol](https://pestpolicy.com/does-rubbing-alcohol-kill-fleas/)to treat infestations.
 These methods are effective and safer for indoor environments. **8.
 Rotate Plants: ** Occasionally rotate your plants to prevent pests from settling in one location.
 This also ensures even growth and exposure to light. **9.

 Choose Resistant Varieties: ** When selecting new plants, opt for varieties known to be resistant to common indoor plant pests.
 This reduces the likelihood of pest problems in your indoor garden. **10.
 Avoid Overwatering: ** Overwatered plants are more prone to pests, especially fungus gnats.
 Ensure proper drainage and allow the soil to dry slightly between waterings.